- Dates: June 30 - July 4, 2021

-- Organizers: CHS US on behalf of the Network for the Study of Archaic and Classical Greek Song, CHS Greece
+- Organized by: CHS US on behalf of the Network for the Study of Archaic and Classical Greek Song, CHS Greece

 - Open to: Scholars, researchers, undergraduates, graduates from the field of Classics and beyond (free of charge)

-- Scientific Committee: Gregory Nagy (Harvard/CHS), Lucia Athanassaki (University of Crete/CHS), Tim Power (Rutgers University)
+- Academic coordination: Gregory Nagy (Harvard/CHS), Lucia Athanassaki (University of Crete/CHS), Tim Power (Rutgers University)